Caroline-GMR/franguinho/README.md

 ## Description
 The player control a chicken who can be made to run across a lane highway filled with traffic in an effort to 'get to the other side'.
 There is just one lane, with cars of different sizes and travelling at different speeds.
-- START
+- START:
 The game starts with three lives and a countdown that starts with sixty seconds.
 Every time the chicken gets across a point is earned.
 If hit by a car, a point and a live are lost and the chicken is pushed back to the bottom of the screen.
-- GAME OVER
+- GAME OVER:
 When the countdown finish or there are no longer lifes, the game is over.
-- CONTROL
+- CONTROL:
 The chicken is allowed to move up, down, left and right.